ahoarau/cmake-utils/tests/test_project/README.md

-# Test Project for cmake-utils
+# Test Project for jrl-cmakemodules-v2

-This is a test C++ project demonstrating the usage of various functions from cmake-utils.cmake.
+This is a test C++ project demonstrating the usage of various functions from jrl-cmakemodules-v2.cmake.

 ## Features